rogsmith/ruby-sdk/examples/README.md

 ```

 ### 2. HTTP Server (`http_server.rb`)
-A standalone HTTP server built with Rack that implements the MCP StreamableHTTP transport protocol.
+A standalone HTTP server built with Rack that implements the MCP Streamable HTTP transport protocol.
 This demonstrates how to create a web-based MCP server with session management and Server-Sent Events (SSE) support.

 **Features:**
 - HTTP transport with Server-Sent Events (SSE) for streaming